jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 + "@jupyter-widgets/base-manager": "^1",
 ```

-### Updating the AMD module logic
+### Updating the webpack `publicPath` configuration

-We highly encourage you to update your widget's logic around generating AMD modules for the CDN with changes similar to those at https://github.com/jupyter-widgets/widget-cookiecutter/pull/103/files.
-These changes allow your AMD module to be hosted anywhere, rather than hardcoding the `unpkg.com` CDN, and they remove the differences between the AMD module generated for the notebook extension and the AMD module generated for the CDN.
+We highly encourage you to update your widget's webpack configuration for `publicPath`, which is used in generating AMD modules, with changes similar to [these changes](https://github.com/jupyter-widgets/widget-cookiecutter/pull/103/files).
+These changes allow your AMD module to be hosted anywhere, rather than hardcoding the a particular CDN like `unpkg.com`, and they simplify things by removing the differences between the AMD module generated for the notebook extension and the AMD module generated for the CDN.

-### Updating the client-side code
+### Updating the browser code

 #### Phosphor -> Lumino

 The Phosphor library has been archived.
-It has been forked and renamed "Lumino", and the maintenance is now done under the JupyterLab governance: https://github.com/jupyterlab/lumino
+It has been forked and renamed [Lumino](https://github.com/jupyterlab/lumino), and the maintenance is now done under the JupyterLab governance.

 If you used to import classes like ``JupyterPhosphorPanelWidget`` and ``JupyterPhosphorWidget`` from the ``@jupyter-widgets/base`` library, you will need to update them: